 - For married individuals filing separately, they will likely have to pay taxes on their benefits.
 The combined income is calculated by adding the adjusted gross income, nontaxable interest, and half of the Social Security benefits.

 Each January, you should receive a Social Security Benefit Statement (Form SSA-1099) that shows the previous year's benefit amount.
-You can use this statement when filing the federal income tax return to determine if your benefits are taxable.
+You can use this statement when filing your federal income tax return to see if your benefits are taxable.
 In case you lose or don't receive the form, you can find a copy through your online Social Security account.

 If you owe taxes on your Social Security benefits, you have two options: